DuartBreedt/EduanBreedtBlog/content/blog/the-body-as-machine-is-dead-we-have-killed-it.md

 “God is dead” remains one of the most famous quotes from the German philosopher Friedrich Nietzsche[^1].
 Nietzsche, being the atheist that he was, didn’t mean that people had literally killed the God he believed in.
-Rather, he meant that in the wake of the enlightenment, Western society was transforming in such a way that the idea of God had begun to die and was being replaced.
+Rather, he meant that in the wake of the Enlightenment, Western society was transforming in such a way that the idea of God had begun to die and was being replaced.
 European society no longer needed God as the source for all morality, value, or order in the universe; philosophy and science were capable of doing that for them.

 God, in this instance, should not simply be dismissed as an illusion or false perception, as so many atheists often do.
-It might be true that God was not a man floating in the sky, but God was real in so far as God played a siginifact role in shaping our world.
+It might be true that God was not a man floating in the sky, but God was real insofar as God played a siginifact role in shaping our world.
 God was an extrodinarily potent thing - an assemblage - organzing and assembling material in the world.
-Without God entire empires, societies, cities, and cultures would not have existed.
-With enlightenment, new concepts (or assemblages) were taking God's place.
+Without God, entire empires, societies, cities, and cultures would not have existed.
+With the Enlightenment, new concepts
+(or assemblages) were taking God's place.

 Nietzsche was a prudent analyst, noticing this societal trend in the 1880’s when Europe was still incredibly religious.
-“God is dead” for Nietzsche was a statement of fact - he accurately recognized that Christianity was in decline due to no longer being a coherent belief system that organized society.
+“God is dead” for Nietzsche was a statement of fact; he accurately recognized that Christianity was in decline due to no longer being a coherent belief system that organized society.
 It was also a statement of warning about what the future holds, what might replace Christianity, and what new issues might unfurl.

-Similar to Nietzsche, I think it is quite evident that the biomechanical understanding of the body-as-machine in physiotherapy is dead.
-While it has been an incredibly powerful concept, physiotherapy no longer needs it, the profession has moved on.
+Similar to Nietzsche's sentiment, I think it is quite evident that the biomechanical understanding of the body-as-machine in physiotherapy is dead.
+While it has been an incredibly powerful concept, physiotherapy no longer needs it; the profession has moved on.
 But, what has replaced it?
 Before we get into that, let us first remind ourselves what exactly the body-as-machine is and where it came from.